precice/precice.github.io/content/docs/tooling/tooling-cli.md

 ```

 This experimental command initializes a preCICE case using a topology file.
-Have a look at the [repository](https://github.com/precice/case-generate) for up2date information on the development.
+Have a look at the [case generation repository](https://github.com/precice/case-generate) for up-to-date information on the development.